Girish-Krishnan/Quadcopter/README.md

 - **LSM6DSOX** IMU for 3‑axis gyro and accelerometer
 - FET motor drivers for four brushless ESCs
 - Power regulation, battery monitor (via `BAT_SENSE_PIN`), and status LEDs
+- Connectors for an external receiver and programming headers

 EAGLE design files are under `hardware/` and the manufacturing CAM outputs are zipped as `quadcopter.cam.zip`.